 In the unlikely event that something goes wrong, you have the comfort of a safety net.
-All ICAEW Chartered Accountants in public practice are required to have professional indemnity insurance cover of up to £1.5m (and many will have more than this) and we operate financial compensation schemes for certain types of authorised investment business providers and probate providers.
+All ICAEW Chartered Accountants in public practice are required to have professional indemnity insurance cover of up to £1.5m and many firms will have far greater cover.
+A firm will always be happy to advise you of the level of cover that they maintain.
+We operate financial compensation schemes for certain types of authorised investment business providers and probate providers.

 The reassurance offered by these high professional standards and protections is invaluable, but it is not the only reason you should choose an ICAEW Chartered Accountant.
 ICAEW has taken a pioneering role in the development of the accountancy profession for more than 130 years and it remains at the leading edge – as a professional body and a regulator.

 This is reflected in the best practice guidance, training films, helpsheets, technical advisory services and other resources we develop and provide for our members and firms including our proactive thought-leadership and public interest role; outreach with stakeholders representing businesses and consumers; and requests from across the world for advice and insights based on how we operate as a professional body and regulator.

 So if you want to select a finance professional you can trust, supported by a professional body you can depend upon, use our Find a Chartered Accountant service.